Theoretical modeling of approximate universality of tidally deformed neutron stars: Potential origin of the approximate universality

 Figure~\ref{Fig:dCsigmalambda} suggests that smaller~$\alpha$~(stiffer EoS) reinforces universality.
 This seems to be consistent with the fact that universality becomes less tight as one continuously increases the polytropic index in the regime $n > 1$.
 Therefore, it is natural to expect that universality may arise from stellar structures associated with low compressibility.

 We find that the trend in the $\alpha$ dependence of the power-law coefficients is inherited from that of the equilibrium stellar configuration, i.e., the modified Tolman~VII solution.
 Figure~\ref{Fig:FracDiff_EnergyDensity} presents the fractional difference in the energy density profiles~\eqref{eq:densityofmTolman} for similar values of $\alpha$ with a fixed $\bar{\lambda}_2=1000$, showing that the difference is typically less than $10\%$ in a large potion of the interior and increases for larger~$\alpha$.
 Similar behavior can be found in other background quantities, such as $p$, $\nu$, and~$m$.
 In other words, the stellar configuration in equilibrium tends to become insensitive to $\alpha$ variations as $\alpha$ approaches zero.
+The ``valley'' observed in Fig.~\ref{Fig:FracDiff_EnergyDensity} originates from the crossing of the energy-density profiles for different values of $\alpha$ around $\xi=0.6$, as shown in Fig.~\ref{Fig:EnergyDensityProfile}.

 Building upon the above considerations, we expect that low compressibility of stellar configurations in the entire interior region plays a crucial role in approximate universality for NSs.
 These observations suggest the following picture: incompressible stars correspond to a restricted subset of equilibrium stellar configurations in the phase space spanned by physical degrees of freedom, as the energy density remains constant throughout the entire interior.
 Linear perturbations to such incompressible stars induce the strongest possible responses, setting upper bounds on their magnitudes.
 Compressible stars deviate from this limit by decreasing the adiabatic index.
 For NSs, stellar configurations remain insensitive to variations in the EoS due to low compressibility.
 A decrease in the adiabatic index reduces the magnitudes of the responses in a manner commonly shared among various tidal perturbations, leading to approximate universality.
 Eventually, as the adiabatic index decreases further, the degrees of freedom associated with an EoS expand, and in turn, the similarity of the responses is lost, resulting in the loss of universality.